kiba/Writings/atg/dramatis_personae.md

 He lost his position at universities and laughed out of conference for his 'crackpot' theories before being recruited for the stargate project, which eventually lead to the formation of Stargate Command.

-An archaeologist and linguistic expert, as well also being a convenient polygot, he frequently served as translator for his team, as well helping them avoid cultural gaffe.
+He is an archaeologist, linguist, and polygot all in one.
+He served as the team translator and often cultural ambassador.
 ### Captain Samantha Carter

-Former air force pilot with a degree in physics.
+Former air force pilot with a doctor degree in physics.
 She is one of the most brilliant physicist of her generation.
-Her skillset frequently proved surprisingly timely in situations that SGC found themselves in.
+Her skillset frequently proved surprisingly timely in situations that the SGC found themselves in.

 ### Teal'c